By Tim Byrnes

 The Seahawks actually broke the record for “sacks in a Super Bowl” twice but one was nullified with a penalty, and the other, with the fact that the ball was intercepted instead of a strip sacked, and they settled with six sacks on the day.

 Linebacker Ernest Jones IV led the team with 11 tackles, and teammates LB Derick Hall and DT Byron Murphy II each had two sacks Sunday.
-Seattle intercepted Pats QB Drake Maye (295 yards passing-2 tds/ 37 yards rushing) twice, including a 45-yarder returned for a touchdown by LB Uchenna Nwoso.
+Seattle intercepted Pats quarterback Drake Maye (295 yards passing-2 TDs/ 37 yards rushing) twice, including a 45-yarder returned for a touchdown by Uchenna Nwoso.

-Maye had one of the worst games in SB history, beginning the game with punts on eight of the first nine drives.
+Maye had one of the worst games in Super Bowl history, beginning the game with punts on eight of the first nine drives.
 Through three quarters, five of the ten Patriots drives were 3-and-outs, and he managed just 80 yards through the air.

 Maye, 2nd in regular season-MVP voting, accounted for all three New England turnovers over four consecutive series spanning the end of the 3rd-quarter and into the fourth, fumbling in addition to his two interceptions.
 Many of his throws were off target, receivers struggled to adjust to his inaccuracy, and until the 4th-quarter had only the games opening-drive exceed ten yards.